github/docs/content/admin/identity-and-access-management/using-enterprise-managed-users-for-iam/about-enterprise-managed-users.md

 * {% data variables.product.prodname_managed_users_caps %} cannot create gists or comment on gists.
 * {% data variables.product.prodname_managed_users_caps %} cannot install {% data variables.product.prodname_github_apps %} on their user accounts.
 * Other {% data variables.product.prodname_dotcom %} users cannot see, mention, or invite a {% data variables.product.prodname_managed_user %} to collaborate.
+* You can choose whether {% data variables.product.prodname_managed_users %} are able to create repositories owned by their user accounts.
+For more information, see "[Enforcing repository management policies in your enterprise](/admin/policies/enforcing-policies-for-your-enterprise/enforcing-repository-management-policies-in-your-enterprise#enforcing-a-policy-for-repository-creation)."
-* {% data variables.product.prodname_managed_users_caps %} can only own private repositories and {% data variables.product.prodname_managed_users %} can only invite other enterprise members to collaborate on their owned repositories.
+* If you allow {% data variables.product.prodname_managed_users %} to create repositories owned by their user accounts, they can only own private repositories and can only invite other enterprise members to collaborate on their user-owned repositories.
 * {% data reusables.enterprise-accounts.emu-forks %}
 * Only private and internal repositories can be created in organizations owned by an {% data variables.product.prodname_emu_enterprise %}, depending on organization and enterprise repository visibility settings.
 * {% data variables.product.prodname_managed_users_caps %} are limited in their use of {% data variables.product.prodname_pages %}.
 For more information, see "[About {% data variables.product.prodname_pages %}](/pages/getting-started-with-github-pages/about-github-pages#limitations-for-enterprise-managed-users)."